yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/SH/SHmin.rst

  * Other: MMC slot
  * Expansion pins: Yes, check [http://trash.uid0.hu/openwrt/sh/T-SH7706LAN3.pdf here]

 Different versions of this board exists, most of them are equipped with 8 MByte memory, only rev. 3.0 is equipped with 32 MByte.

-NOTE: MES supports only FAT12 partitions on the MMC, so if you try to take a card from a phone or a digital camera, it has to be repartitioned and reformatted first.
+Serial console settings are 115200 baud, 8n1, but the terminal software has to be configured to add a linefeed after a carriage return.
+Hyperterminal is known to be working with these, minicom does not yet correctly.

 The flash contains a minimal number of files, namely config.sys, boot.exe and shell.exe.
 The first contains a few init parameters, the second will boot our vmlinux file from the MMC card, the third is the shell You are currently in.

+NOTE: MES supports only FAT12 partitions on the MMC, so if you try to take a card from a phone or a digital camera, it has to be repartitioned and reformatted first, otherwise mounting it will result in an 'ERROR[Disk I/O error.]'

 The MMC card has to be mounted first, with 'mount mmc0'.
-If the card has not been partitioned correctly, the result will be an 'ERROR[Disk I/O error.]' message.

 After successful mounting, You can try to run 'boot.exe', which loads the vmlinux file from the mmc, and if the kernel is correct, it will begin booting.

 NOTE: This wiki entry will be changing quickly as I'm playing around with OpenWrt to support this board.